ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 13) It MUST then call the registry to retrieve the resolver `registry.resolver(primaryName)`
 14) Once it has the resolver it MUST call the addr function with the appropriate coinType.
 If a name was found on step 6, it must use the `coinType` from the chainId of the user.
 If a name was found at step 9, which is the default Primary name for EoAs, it must check the coinType of chainId 0, which represents [an EoA across all EVM chains](https://namespaces.chainagnostic.org/eip155/caip10). `resolvedAddress = resolver.addr(coinType)`
 15) If `resolvedAddress == address`, the dapp SHOULD consider the Primary Name verified, and can now show this instead of the address within the application.
-16) If `resolverAddress != address` the dapp MUST consider the Primary Name unverified and MUST show the address instead.
+16) If `resolvedAddress != address` the dapp MUST consider the Primary Name unverified and MUST show the address instead.

-Note: The dapp MUST NOT use the reverse record set for Ethereum mainnet even if the Primary ENS name has not been set on the target chain, and must treat this identically to an address with no primary name set.
+Note: The dapp MUST NOT use the reverse record set for Ethereum mainnet ([address].addr.reverse) even if the Primary ENS name has not been set on the target chain, and must treat this identically to an address with no primary name set.

-### Resolving an avatar by a dapp on L2
+### Resolving an avatar by a dapp on another EVM chain

 ENSIP-12 was concieved before the ENS L2 reverse resolution specification and therefore should be updated to reflect the current state of ENS primary name resolution.
 This means that all avatar records are able to be updated on a per-chain basis by updating the avatar record on their reverse node.

-#### Example for an EVM Address
+#### Example of resolving an avatar on an L2 or EVM chain

-To determine the avatar URI for a specific EVM chain address, the client may reverse-resolve the address by querying the ENS registry on Ethereum for the resolver of `<address>.<coinType>.reverse`, where `<address>` is the lowercase hex-encoded Ethereum address, without leading '0x'.
-Then, the client can call `.text(namehash('<address>.<coinType>.reverse'), 'avatar')` to retrieve the avatar URI for the address.
+To determine the avatar URI for a specific EVM chain address, the client MUST reverse-resolve the address by querying the ENS registry on Ethereum for the resolver of `<address>.<coinTypeAsHex>.reverse`, where `<address>` is the lowercase hex-encoded Ethereum address, without leading '0x'.
+Then, the client SHOULD call `.text(namehash('<address>.<coinType>.reverse'), 'avatar')` to retrieve the avatar URI for the address.

 If a resolver is returned for the reverse record, but calling `text` causes a revert or returns an empty string, the client CAN call `.name(namehash('<address>.<coinType>.reverse'))`.
 If this method returns a valid ENS name, the client MUST: